fbpx

 Use of Images, GIFs, and Interactive Elements

-Images, GIFs, and interactive elements can take your email design to the next level, making your campaigns more engaging and dynamic.
+Images, GIFs, and interactive elements can take your email design best practices to the next level, making your campaigns more engaging and dynamic.
 However, using these elements effectively—and in a way that doesn’t slow down your emails—is key to optimising performance.

 In 2024, integrating visual and interactive content as part of email design best practices can drastically improve user engagement and response rates, but it needs to be done thoughtfully.